SantiagoVallespir/Portfolio-Projects/2. Netflix Movies/README.md

 From an original Netflix movie's dataset (netflix_movies_dataset.xlsx) we connect to TMDB API and we download aditional data useful for its analysis.
 Competences showed:
 - Communicate with API's
-- Data Manipulation
+- Data manipulation
-- Data Validation
+- Data validation
 - Data cleaning

 ## 2. Followers scraping

+We automatize Google queries to get Instagram followers of the main cast (5 principal actors or actresses) of every movie.
+Competences showed:
+- Web scraping
+- Data cleaning

+## 3. D